dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 The child nodes of a node are ordered in the palette.

-The Dasher Version Six proof-of-concept code has a single palette.
-In principle, there could be a number of palettes and the user could select which to use.
-Multiple palettes could improve support for multiple languages, for example.
+A zoooming user interface could in principle have multiple palettes and the user could select which to use.
+Multiple palettes could improve support for internationalisation and languages, for example.
+There is only one palette in the Dasher Version Six proof-of-concept implementation.
+The palette is suitable for English language text entry.
+It has approximately seventy principal nodes and five group nodes.

 ## Palette Diagram
 The following diagram shows a zoom box palette with the following